kalthommusa/Linux_Server_Configuration_Project3/README.md

      * `sudo apt-get upgrade`

   2. Change the SSH port from 22 to 2200.
 Make sure to configure the Lightsail firewall to allow it.
-     * Open ssh config , run the following command :
+     * Open SSH config , run the following command :
      `sudo nano /etc/ssh/sshd_config`

      * Change the "Port 22" in the file to "Port 2200"

-     * Restart ssh service, run the following command :
+     * Restart SSH service, run the following command :
      `sudo service ssh restart`